Anuj-Kumar-AJ/Learn-Infracture-and-Cloud-on-the-Go/Linux/README.md

-i# Index heading with file name
+# Index heading with file name

 1.Booting and shutting down --> [18Jan2023]
     1. Recovery boot to a shell --> [18Jan2023]